dag-andersen/kubernetes-reference-highlighter/README.md

   <img src="/images/kustomize-fail.png" width="290" />
 </p>

-The extension will highlight tell you if the kustomize file builds or not.
+The extension will tell you if the kustomize-file builds or not.

 ## Notes